 Sleeping quilts are open-back and tend to remove all excess fabric and zipper that would rest below you are those areas don’t benefit from down due to the compressions.

 This helps a sleeping quilt cost less and weigh less, whereas sleeping bags are a full zipper and full enclosure, which leads to a heavier and larger piece of gear.

 Hammock Sleep System

 Though some people will still get one for insulation with a hammock, you can get an underquilt, which can be less weight and compress more while providing the same warmth.

 From there, a hammock user will typically have a topquilt for the top of them, which gives them a perfect way to stay warm in their hammock with heat being managed on top and bottom.

 Once you have clearly established the above choices, you will have a better idea of what backpack you can purchase; since this is incredibly personal I will just say that most thru-hikers can do around a 40-liter pack of light or small gear, but many will reach up to the 60-liter size.

 The right pack will depend on the type of use, how much gear you plan to carry, and your budget.

 Additional Gear Considerations For Thru Hiking

 Saving Money By Finding Deals

 For many of us without massive resources finding the best gear at the best price is important to be fully equipped for a thru-hike.
 I would suggest constantly keeping an eye out on sales in the area that will help to buy more for less.

-- REI Co-op & Garage Sale – REI has amazing sales and for a one time $20 membership gives you a portion of your purchases back to you at the end of the year that could be put back into more gear.
+- REI Co-op & Garage Sale – REI has amazing sales and a one-time $20 membership gives you a portion of your purchases back to you at the end of the year that could be put back into more gear.